PersiaML/tutorials/src/customization/index.md

 ### ID Type Feature
-IDTypeFeature contains variable length of categorical data.In PERSIA IDTypeFeature store the `List[np.array]` data that indeed is a list of list form of sparse matrix.And it only accept the `np.uint64` element.You can add the  user_id, photo_id.
+IDTypeFeature contains variable length of categorical data.
+In PERSIA IDTypeFeature store the `List[np.array]` data that indeed is a list of list form of sparse matrix.
+And it only accept the `np.uint64` element.
+You can add the `user_id`, `photo_id`.

 ```python
 import numpy as np